A child born by ART to two moms talks about his family

 - Find resources to help your kids understand how they came about.
 Kids are naturally curious and will probably want to know where they come from, especially when they start learning about where babies come from.
 Look for resources like these that can help explain ART and nontraditional families to them in a way they understand.

 - Be caring towards your child, and make sure they know that as long as their family is supportive, it doesn’t matter who’s in it.

-Jacob Kronenberg was raised by not one but two fabulous Solo Moms.
-When he’s not working toward his chemical engineering degree, he enjoys cooking, learning languages, and spending time with his family and friends.
+Dr. Jacob Kronenberg was raised by not one but two fabulous Solo Moms.
+He enjoys cooking, learning languages, and spending time with his family and friends.